Hyzon Motors (NASDAQ:HYZN) Stock Price Down 19%

 Hyzon Motors Inc. (NASDAQ:HYZN – Get Rating) shares traded down 19% during mid-day trading on Thursday .
 The stock traded as low as $5.03 and last traded at $5.03.
 6,204 shares changed hands during mid-day trading, a decline of 100% from the average session volume of 2,106,482 shares.
 The stock had previously closed at $6.21.

 Several equities research analysts recently issued reports on the stock.
-Canaccord Genuity Group cut shares of Hyzon Motors from a “buy” rating to a “hold” rating and decreased their target price for the stock from $12.00 to $6.00 in a research report on Wednesday.
-DA Davidson decreased their target price on shares of Hyzon Motors from $21.00 to $16.00 and set a “buy” rating on the stock in a research report on Friday, March 25th.
-The Goldman Sachs Group decreased their target price on shares of Hyzon Motors from $8.00 to $7.00 and set a “neutral” rating on the stock in a research report on Thursday, March 24th. assumed coverage on shares of Hyzon Motors in a research report on Thursday, December 23rd.
-They issued a “buy” rating and a $12.00 target price on the stock.
+DA Davidson decreased their target price on shares of Hyzon Motors from $21.00 to $16.00 and set a “buy” rating on the stock in a research report on Friday, March 25th. initiated coverage on shares of Hyzon Motors in a research report on Thursday, December 23rd.
+They set a “buy” rating and a $12.00 price target on the stock.
+The Goldman Sachs Group reduced their price target on shares of Hyzon Motors from $8.00 to $7.00 and set a “neutral” rating on the stock in a research report on Thursday, March 24th.
+Colliers Securities cut shares of Hyzon Motors from a “buy” rating to a “neutral” rating and set a $15.00 price target on the stock. in a research report on Thursday, January 13th.
 Finally, Zacks Investment Research raised shares of Hyzon Motors from a “sell” rating to a “hold” rating in a research report on Friday, March 11th.
 Six analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $10.89.

 Hyzon Motors Company Profile (NASDAQ:HYZN)